 - Check for an uncontrolled format string attack – a security attack that can cause the application to crash or execute the harmful script on it.

 - Verify the XML injection attack – used to alter the intended logic of the application.

 - Verify if the error page is displaying any information that can be helpful for a hacker to enter into the system.

 - Verify if any critical data like the password is stored in secret files on the system.

 - Verify if the application is returning more data than is required.

 These are just the basic test scenarios to get started with Pentest.
 There are hundreds of advanced penetration methods which can be done either manually or with the help of automation tools.

-Finally as a penetration tester you should collect and log all vulnerabilities in the system.
-Don’t ignore any scenario considering that it won’t be executed by end users.
+Finally, as a penetration tester, you should collect and log all vulnerabilities in the system.
+Don’t ignore any scenario considering that it won’t be executed by the end-users.